felipekm/felipekm/README.md

 ### Hello there 👋

-> Technology is not the goal.
-It’s the means to achieve it.
+> Programming languages are not the goal.
+There are the means to achieve it.

 **Passionate Backend and Frontend Engineer specialist with over 20 years of experience across diverse technologies.**